PHtorres/react-native-calendar-challenge/README.md

 ## A message for the Code Reviewers

-- Guys, first, I would like to say that I am very happy for the opportunity and for this challenge delivered.
-It is something unique and has already served me as a sensational experience.

 - You will notice that throughout the project I used constant values ​​for the width and height of some components.
 The idea was to provide more performance for the lists.
 With these constants, this task is simplified.

 - At some points in the project, I left some comments about what I would have done in a real use case but I chose not to include it in this challenge because I believe this is not the focus.